jeamy/asciisky/README.md

 ## Attribution

-This project was built with assistance from Windsurf (agentic AI coding assistant), Claude 3.7 Sonnet and SWE-1.
+This project was built with assistance from Windsurf (agentic AI coding assistant), GPT 5, Claude 3.7 Sonnet and SWE-1.
 Babysitting by a human in a virtual environment.

 ## License